srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 		- Control which authenicated users can access which resources.
 	- Service accounts vs User accounts
 		- Robot accounts or Service accounts are used for automation.
-		- Service accounts should have heavily restricted priviledges.
+		- Service accounts should have heavily restricted privileges.
 		- Understanding how Service accounts are used by attackers is important for understanding Cloud security.
 	- impersonation
 		- Exported account keys.